JinweiZzz/OpenCarbon/ReadMe.md

 # OpenCarbon

 This repo is the official implementation for the paper
-OpenCarbon: A Multi-level Neural Approach for High-Resolution Carbon Emission Prediction with Multi-modality Open Data
+OpenCarbon: A Contrastive Learning-based Cross-Modality Neural Approach for High-Resolution Carbon Emission Prediction Using Open Data

 ## Overall architecture
 This work aims to construct a prediction framework that predicts high-resolution carbon emissions with open data of satellite images and POI.